gbmhunter/blog/content/electronics/components/diodes/_index.md

 Bridge rectifiers are 4 diodes connected in such a way that they rectify an AC voltage waveform into a DC one.
 The image below shows a bridge rectifier being used after a transformer to convert 12Vac into 12Vdc.
 Note that the frequency of the ripple will be twice the AC input frequency (2x 50Hz = 100Hz).

-{{< figure src="/images/2011/09/transformer-bridge-recitifier-cap-240vac-to-12vdc.png" width="1232px" caption="A schematic of an AC-DC power-supply that uses a bridge rectifier."  >}}
+{{< img src="transformer-bridge-recitifier-cap-240vac-to-12vdc.png" width="1232px" caption="A schematic of an AC-DC power-supply that uses a bridge rectifier."  >}}

 Bridge rectifiers can have snubber elements attached to each diode.
 This helps reduce the high-frequency noise which can be induced when the diodes themselves switch on/off, due the leakage inductance and parasitic capacitance of the transformer (which cause oscillations when the diodes essentially change the output impedance).
 Typical values for the snubber circuit are a 47pF capacitor in series with a 2kR resistor.